-Thai’s take Buddhism seriously in many aspects of everyday life.
-When leaving Suvarnabhumi airport you will see lots of large signs requesting that you respect Buddha and don’t use it as a decoration.
+Thai take Buddhism seriously in many aspects of everyday life.
+When leaving Suvarnabhumi airport, you will see lots of large signs requesting that you respect Buddha and don’t use it as a decoration.
 As a sign of respect, don’t get Buddha’s head tattooed on your arm because it looks cool, and don’t go buy Buddha statues for your garden because they look nice between the trees.

 Street food is a very broad category, so this article would go on forever if I listed every iconic dish.
 Pad Thai, Green Curry, and Tom Yum Goong are a few of the most iconic dishes that you need to try in Thailand.

-What most travelers don’t realize Is that each region of Thailand has a different cuisine.
+Most travelers don’t realize that each region of Thailand has a different cuisine.
 The north heavily focuses on curries, the eastern regions have lots of spiced meat dishes, and the south has the spiciest food you will ever taste.
 One place to find every type of Thai food in Bangkok, a true melting pot of cultures with the most diverse street food scene in the world.

 There are almost 1,000 islands around the coast of Thailand!
 The most beautiful islands are in the Andaman Sea, off the west coast of Thailand.
 Islands like Koh Lipe and Koh Lanta have incredibly clear water with stunning coral reefs to snorkel.

 While many people head to the west coast, there are also beautiful islands in the far east near Cambodia.
 Islands like Koh Kood and Koh Chang have stunning remote beaches where you can totally escape the crowds.
-There is an endless opportunity for exploring the islands in Thailand.
+There is an endless opportunities for exploring the islands in Thailand.

-They’re loud, they’re hot, and they’re commonly referred to as the Tuk Tuk Mafia.
-However, when in Thailand you must cruise around town in the backseat of a three-wheeled Tuk Tuk.
-It’s only then that you will truly appreciate how fun it is zooming through the traffic in Thailand’s most iconic vehicle.
+They’re loud, hot, and commonly referred to as the Tuk Tuk Mafia.
+However, when in Thailand, you must cruise around town in the backseat of a three-wheeled Tuk Tuk.
+Only then will you truly appreciate how fun it is to zoom through the traffic in Thailand’s most iconic vehicle.

-Tuk Tuks are typically more expensive than taxis, so you won’t be catching them every day, but it is worth a trip or two for the novelty.
+Tuk Tuks are typically more expensive than taxis, so you won’t catch them every day, but it is worth a trip or two for the novelty.